Algorithmic-Alignment-Lab/openTAMP-legacy/README.md

 # OpenTAMP
-This README assumes the installation is happenning in ubuntu >= 14 with python3.5
+OpenTAMP is an open-source library for optimization-based Task and Motion Planning (TAMP), and [Guided Imitation of TAMP](https://openreview.net/forum?id=-JwmfQC6IRt) with Python.
+OpenTAMP aims to make defining and solving new TAMP problems both easy and straightforward, even for users familiar with only the high-level ideas behind TAMP.

 ## Installation and Setup

-To install and begin using OpenTAMP, follow these steps:
+To install and begin using OpenTAMP on an Ubuntu (>14.04) Linux Machine, follow these steps:
 1. Install Poetry by following instructions from [here](https://python-poetry.org/docs/#installation)
 1. If you're on Ubuntu 20.04 or later, make sure you have Python 3.7 available.
 Run the below commands if you're not sure
     1. ```